asanchezmanas/sampelit/docs/guides/users/wordpress_guide.md

 ### What about GDPR compliance?

-- Samplit uses first-party cookies only
+- Sampelit uses first-party cookies only
 - No personal data is collected without consent
 - Integrate with your consent management platform
-- Cookie: `samplit_visitor_id` - can be listed in cookie policy
+- Cookie: `Sampelit_visitor_id` - can be listed in cookie policy

 ### How do I handle page variants with caching?